A Philadelphia Car Accident Lawyer Helps Accident Survivors Like You

 You may be wondering how frequently car accidents happen in Philadelphia or what factors cause car accidents to happen so regularly.
 Many residents of Philadelphia choose not to operate a personally owned vehicle, relying on public transportation or their own two feet instead.

-Yet, the number of car accidents continues to increase every year.
-Northeast Philadelphia Automobile Accident lawyers are reporting that car accident cases have increased by significant numbers in recent years.
+Yet, the number of car accidents continues to increase most years.
+Northeast Philadelphia automobile accident lawyers are reporting that car accident cases have increased by significant numbers.
 This is partly attributed to Philadelphia drivers being distracted by the use of smartphones.

 According to data from the National Highway Traffic Safety Administration (NHTSA), we can see that Pennsylvania fatalities are decreasing over time.
 However, the target goal was not met.
 Though Pennsylvania is making progress in reducing auto accident fatalities, there is still work to be done.
 Every year, there are still too many people dying in motor vehicle accidents.
 We need to continue to work to make our roads safer for everyone.